-Cindy M. Bigger is Owner, Educator and Consultant for Bigger Associates.
+Cindy M. Bigger is owner, educator and consultant for Bigger Associates.
 She is a retired Extension Educator and Associate Professor for the University of Minnesota Extension.
 During her 27-year career, she worked in three Minnesota counties working primarily in 4-H Youth Development and Leadership Education.
 She has had her consulting business, Bigger Associates, for 10 years and resides in Alexandria MN.
-Her work focuses on leadership programs for adults and organizations and civic engagment in the region.
-She is also a faciliator that has worked for numerous non-profit and local governments across the state.
+Her work focuses on leadership programs for adults, organizations and civic engagment in the region.
+She is also a faciliator who has worked for numerous non-profit and local governments across the state.

-Pat Conroy is a local area grant writer raised in Hancock.
+Pat Conroy, raised in Hancock, is currently a local area grant writer.
 He helps small communities with grant writing and applications to finance a variety of local and regional needs.
-These include public water and wastewater infrastructure, community buildings, housing, economic development, fire department grants, educational and community development programs, and poverty programs.
+These include public water and wastewater infrastructure, community buildings, housing, economic development, fire department grants, educational, community development programs, and poverty programs.
 He has carried out this work from the public, nonprofit, and private sectors during his 35-year career, securing almost $200 million for communities and organizations across the region.

-Bart D. Finzel is currently the Interim Vice Chancellor for Academic Affairs and Dean at the University of Minnesota, Morris (UMM).
+Bart D. Finzel is currently the Vice Chancellor for Academic Affairs and Dean at the University of Minnesota, Morris (UMM).
 Finzel is also a Morse-Alumni Distinguished Teaching Professor of Economics and Management.
-He received his Ph.D. and M.A. in Economics from Cornell University and was the long term coordinator of the economics and management program at UMM and former Director of its Honors Program.
+He received his Ph.D. and M.A. in Economics from Cornell University and was the long term coordinator of the economics, management program at UMM and former director of its Honors Program, as well as former director of the Center of Small Towns.
 He is a member of The Association for Evolutionary Economics, The International Association for the Economics of Participation, and the Industrial Relations Research Association, among other professional organizations.
 His research has been published in the Employee Responsibilities and Rights Journal, the Global Economy Journal, the Journal of Cooperatives, the Journal of Economic Issues, and by The Industrial Relations Research Association.

 Les Heen is President and General Manger of Pioneer Public Television in Appleton, Minnesota.
 Before joining Pioneer in 2007, Les served as Communications and Public Affairs Director for Minnesota Farmers Union in St. Paul.
 His experience in media and government relations also includes four years as director of the University of Minnesota Alumni Association’s Legislative Network, and six years as a Committee Administrator for the Minnesota State Senate.
 He began his broadcast career in journalism more than 20 years ago as a writer and reporter for KARE Television in the Twin Cities.
 Les lives near Maynard with his wife, Barbara, and two sons, Christopher and Erik.

-Dawn lives along the Minnesota River in beautiful Lac qui Parle County on the family farm with her husband Ed and three small children; Grace (8), Evan (6), and Elias (3).
+Dawn lives along the Minnesota River in beautiful Lac qui Parle County on the family farm with her husband Ed and three children; Grace, Evan, and Elias.
 They love to travel, hike, garden, cook, golf, play music and camp.

 Muriel Krusemark is currently the coordinator of Hoffman Economic Development Authority.
 Prior to this position, she has been a deli manager of a major food chain, owner and operator of a bridal shop, a clothing store, and grocery store.
 She has also functioned as secretary and bookkeeper for Hoffman Public Schools, youth director at a local church and as a Horizons local organizer.
-In addition to her current position, Muriel is active in Hoffman Lions, Commerce and Ag, her local church, and is the local coordinator of Minnesota Intelligent Rural Communities (MIRC).
-During her remaining time, Muriel works in her small business in Hoffman’s Main Street Galleria.
+In addition, Muriel is active in Hoffman Lions, Commerce and Ag, her local church, and is the local coordinator of Minnesota Intelligent Rural Communities (MIRC).
+Muriel also works in her small business in Hoffman’s Main Street Galleria.

 4-H Program Director, Minnesota Extension Service

 Melissa Persing is the University of Minnesota Extension 4-H Program Director in Traverse County.
-She has worked in the youth and community development for 24 years in west central and southwest Minnesota.
-Melissa graduated from the University of Minnesota Morris with a BA Liberal Arts for the Human Services and an MA in Education with a concentration in Youth and Family Studies.
-She has enjoyed living in Wheaton with her husband and four children for the past 18 years.
+She has worked in youth and community development for 24 years in west central and southwest Minnesota.
+Melissa graduated from the University of Minnesota Morris with a BA in Liberal Arts for the Human Services and an MA in Education with a concentration in Youth and Family Studies.
+She enjoys living in Wheaton with her husband and four children.